-D iscovered from a routine online valuation enquiry from a Belgian client, these panels were considered important enough to be included in our recent Treasures sale when they exceeded the top end of the estimate to realise £75,000 including premium.
+D iscovered from a routine online valuation enquiry from a Belgian client, these panels were considered important enough to be included in Sotheby's July 2018 Treasures sale where they exceeded the top end of the estimate to realise £75,000 including premium.
 Their importance lies not only in their technical skill and decorative appeal, but also the fact they are signed and dated by Baccio Cappelli, a famous lapidary from the Florentine Grand Ducal workshop under the direction and patronage of the Medici dynasty.

 Made of pietre dure (hard stone), they were created by cutting and polishing mineral slices chosen for their colours and striations into the desired pattern and fixed to a slate background.
 The mineral specimens complement each other in a harmony of colours, and what is particularly striking is the way the striations in the yellow stone represent the rucks in the sleeves of the woman and the cloudy pale blue agate forms soft clouds in the sky.
 The blue lapis and the red mineral contrast with the softer banded agates.